All waterways lead to the London Docks

 View Tube, a viewing platform on the Greenway, with its eatery the Container Café, offers the best views of the Olympic Park.
 You can’t miss it.
 It’s lime green and made from recycled shipping containers!
 The Trip Advisor brigade seem to like it more than the Timber Lodge Café: “We ate here on our day out to the Olympic Park.
 Very quirky space.
 Our lunch was delicious and good value for money.
 The Ukelele group were practising for their show tomorrow.
 You can have a go on the piano… write a story on the wall, draw a picture and generally hang out.”

-Now what’s this coming our right?
+Now, what’s this coming up on our right?
 It looks like a town hall that has lost its town, a piece of Venetian Gothic splendour which has popped out of nowhere.
 It turns out to be the Grade II listed Abbey Mills Pumping Station, a part of Bazalgette’s grand scheme, aptly described as a ‘cathedral of sewage’.
 Two Moorish-styled chimneys – unused since steam power had been replaced by electric motors in 1933 – were demolished in 1941, as it was feared that a bomb strike from German bombs might topple them on to the pumping station.
-Next to it you will see its much more functional replacement.
+Next to it, you will see its much more functional replacement.

 End of loop

-The Three Mills are former working tidal mills, and reputed to be amongst the most powerful tidal mills in the world.
+The Three Mills are former working tidal mills and reputed to be amongst the most powerful tidal mills in the world.

 Stratford Langthorne Abbey, founded in 1135, acquired the three mills some time in the 12th or 13th centuries, and the area became known as Three Mills.
 By the time Henry VIII dissolved the abbey in the 1530s, the mills were grinding flour for the bakers of Stratford-atte-Bow, who were celebrated for the quality of their bread and supplied the huge City of London market.
-In the 17th century the mills were used to grind grain, which was then used to distil alcohol; they became a major supplier to the alcohol trade and gin palaces of London.
+In the 17th century, the mills were used to grind grain, which was then used to distil alcohol; they became a major supplier to the alcohol trade and gin palaces of London.
 Distilling ceased in 1941 during the rationing shortages of The Second World War.

 Part of the site became a film production studio in the 1980s, called 3 Mills Studios.
 The site is now one of London’s most important film and TV studios.
 Many feature films have been made here, including; Fantastic Mr Fox, Made in Dagenham, Never Let Me Go and Lock, Stock and Two Smoking Barrels.